JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 In Azure, a Resource Group is a logical grouping of resources that share the same lifespan.
 So everything we do in the lab will be under this unified group.
 It will make things easier to delete later.

-  - *<ins>An Azure Resource Group is a logical container that holds and manages related cloud resources like virtual machines, databases, and storage so they can be deployed, monitored, and controlled as a unified unit.*
+  - *An Azure Resource Group is a logical container that holds and manages related cloud resources like virtual machines, databases, and storage so they can be deployed, monitored, and controlled as a unified unit.*

 ![image](https://github.com/JonaiSerrano/Designing_Azure_Sentinel_SIEM-Live-Attack-Map-Monitoring-/blob/main/assets/Screenshot%202025-09-03%20135618.png)